albertony/juration-no/README.md

 Licence
 -------
-Juration is copyright &copy; 2011 [Dom Christie](http://domchristie.co.uk) and released under the MIT license.
+Juration-no is forked from [Juration](https://github.com/domchristie/juration), which was created by [Dom Christie](http://domchristie.co.uk) and released under the MIT license.
+All other copyright for project Juration-no are held by [Albertony](https://github.com/albertony) &copy; 2016.